wenqisi-pan/BOSE-bayesian-order-statistics-estimator/README.md

 ## Acknowledgments

 - Dr. Xinlei Wang for invaluable guidance and mentorship
+- Dr. Zeyu Lu for helpful discussions and assistance during this project
 - Developers of `estmeansd` and `metaBLUE` packages for comparison methods

 ## References